riccardo-dagna/roguelike-tutorial-tcod/README.md

 - Targeting ability with scrolls (single-target and area)
 - Equipment (weapon, armor and accessory)
 - Chests containing equipment (depending on the floor the player is)
-- Condition (bleeding, poison, stun and confusion, grab (only for the enemy), condemnation, petrification)
+- Condition (bleeding, poison, stun and confusion, grab (only for the enemy), condemnation, petrification, fear(only for the enemy))
 - Elemental damage (fire, ice, electric, acid) - only damage

 Mechanics added in the game, to test:
-- Condition (grab (added for the enemy, but needs to be checked), fear(only for the enemy))
+- Condition (grab (added for the enemy, but needs to be checked))
 - Chests (to correct random item generation by floor, and to tests)

 Mechanics to add in the game: